Merlinooy/Merlinooy/README.md

 AI • Photography • Anime

-> “This account is a backup of my digital life.
-Please do not accidentally damage it.”
+> “This account is like an archive of my digital life.”

 📷 Like photography.
 The equipment I currently have is Hasselblad X2D II＋XCD 2,5/90V and Leica Q3
 💻 Computer Science